PyCQA/redbaron/docs/nodes_reference.rst

 AssociativeParenthesisNode
 ==========================

-This node represent a statement prioritised other another by being surrounded by parenthesis.
+This node represents a statement prioritised on an another by being surrounded by parenthesis.
 For e.g., the first part of this addition: :file:`(1 + 1) * 2`.

 .. ipython:: python